SebastianBocquet/pygtc/docs/_build/html/_sources/installation.txt

 Downloading and installing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The latest stable version of scraps is hosted at `PyPi
+The latest stable version of pygtc is hosted at `PyPi
 <http://pypi.python.org/pypi/pygtc/>`_.

 If you like pip, you can install with::